I help moms run a successful online business with a blog (while balancing family).

 *how to develop rich and meaningful relationships with your tribe and built loyalty

 *how to make money blogging about what you love!

 Over the past 14 years I’ve interviewed hundreds of women entrepreneurs.
 They have inspired and motivated me to not only become a better entrepreneur, but also a better wife and mother.
 I’ve learned and am still learning the delicate art of balance as I shuffle between my comfortable slippers…and my heels.

 I am a mom and wife with a heart for business and empowering women.

 Here I am with my lovely girls and husband on our fourth trip to Disney.
 My girls are growing up quickly (ages 16 and 11).
 My husband is an IP Officer in the Navy Reserves and a full time employee at a tech company in Silicon Valley.
-Because he is super busy, I all the more value our time together.
+Because he is super busy, I especially value our time together.
 Family is EVERYTHING to me.

 I love being a wife and mom.

 Like… a LOT.
 I like it so much I decided to homeschool my kids and support my husband from the home-front nearly all of our married years together.